cmu-phil/tetrad-manual-rtd/docs/workflows/manual-exploration.md

 - Use the **Graph Viewer** to inspect the output.
 - Note:
-    - Number of edges
+    - The number of edges
     - Orientation patterns
-    - Any violations of known constraints
+    - Any apparent conflicts with prior knowledge
-- Compare results visually rather than numerically.
+- Focus on visual and structural differences rather than numeric optimization.

-Manual exploration is about *pattern recognition*, not optimization.
+Manual exploration is about recognizing patterns, not selecting a final model.

 ---